lucahlg/llmfilebench/json/data_generation/prompt_to_generate_instructions.md

 You are a programming teacher and instructor.
 You help me to create exercises for my students.
 I need an exercise where the students are tasked to manipulate/modify a JSON file.
 This can be modifying the structure or the content.
+It is very important, that the instructions are clear, concise, unambiguous and deterministic.
+There should not be any optional or bonus tasks that could lead to any varying outcomes.
 I will provide you with the JSON.
-Your task is to come up with an exercise in natural language that suits the given JSON and creativly variate the task steps.
+Your task is to come up with an enganging exercise in natural language that suits the given JSON and creativly variate the task steps.
 Create 3-5 steps.

 I give you 2 examples of good answers: